MAR-AM/Number-Guessing-Game/README.md

 # Number-Guessing-Game
 This JavaScript program generates a random number between 1 and 10 and then prompts the user to guess that number.
+It provides feedback on whether the guessed number is higher or lower than the target number.
+The user can continue guessing until they correctly guess the number.
+After each guess, the program increments the number of tries.
+Once the user guesses the correct number, it displays a congratulatory message along with the target number and the number of attempts made.
+This interactive game offers an engaging way to practice guessing skills within a web-based environment.